 Clean Up When You Get Home

 If you haven’t heard, handwashing is the main way to prevent the spread of COVID-19.
-Make it a habit to wash your hands right after walking in the door at home.
+Make it a habit to wash your hands with soap and water right after walking in the door at home.

-She also says she doesn’t stop at washing her hands.
-When she gets home, Dr. Rose immediately cleans her phone and washes with disinfectant wipes.
-She also changes her clothes immediately to shed any germs she’s picked up throughout the day.
-Remember, if you’re using your shirt or coat sleeve to avoid touching items, you’ll want to toss those things in the washing machine more often.
+She also says don’t stop there.
+When Dr. Rosa gets home, she immediately cleans her phone with disinfectant wipes.
+She also changes her clothes to shed any germs she’s picked up throughout the day.
+Remember, if you’re using your shirt or coat sleeve to avoid touching items, you’ll want to toss those things in the washing machine.
+If you have been wearing your cloth face mask, it should get a good cleaning in the washing machine, too.

 If you clean up when you get home, you’ll feel good about hugging the kids and touching any food without the risk of spreading germs you picked up from the day.